International Sim Cards and Mobile Phones

 - Options are somewhat limited in the US

-To top-up online you usually need a local credit card or bank account.
+To top-up online you usually need a credit card or local bank account.
 This can be an issue for short-term study abroad students who may not have a local bank account.
-In this case, you will need to go to a store and pay with cash.
-However, for longer-term study abroad students and international students, you will probably have a local bank account.
+In this case, you will need to go to a store and pay with cash if the SIM card company does not allow for international credit card purchases.
 Once you have the SIM and you have purchased credit, simply put the card in a mobile phone once you arrive in your host country, follow the instructions (you may have to key in a PIN number), and start calling.

 Putting a foreign SIM in your call might automatically change the menu to the local language.
 If you don’t speak the language, make sure to get help from the salesperson or hope that the SIM comes with instructions in English.
 Additionally, certain settings on the phone may need to be changed (such as the APN) in order to get it working with a local SIM.
 A quick Google search usually solves the problem.